vllm-project/vllm-project.github.io/_posts/2024-09-05-perf-update.md

 If you are in the Bay Area, you can meet the vLLM team at the following events: [vLLM’s sixth meetup with NVIDIA(09/09)](https://lu.ma/87q3nvnh), [PyTorch Conference (09/19)](https://pytorch2024.sched.com/event/1fHmx/vllm-easy-fast-and-cheap-llm-serving-for-everyone-woosuk-kwon-uc-berkeley-xiaoxuan-liu-ucb), [CUDA MODE IRL meetup (09/21)](https://events.accel.com/cudamode), and [the first ever vLLM track at Ray Summit (10/01-02)](https://raysummit.anyscale.com/flow/anyscale/raysummit2024/landing/page/sessioncatalog?search.sessiontracks=1719251906298001uzJ2).

-Regardless where you are, don’t forget to sign up for the [biweekly vLLM office hours](https://neuralmagic.com/community-office-hours/)\!
+Regardless where you are, don’t forget to sign up for the online [biweekly vLLM office hours](https://neuralmagic.com/community-office-hours/)\!
 There are always new topics discussed every two weeks.
 The next one will be a deep dive into the performance enhancements.

 ### Acknowledgment